Workplace Wellness and Health Promotion (Pickering Learning Site)

 Telephone: 416-289-5000, ext.
 8068

-- Benefit from acquiring essential program management and communication skills needed to become an effective manager of wellness and health promotion programs
+- Gain essential program management and communication skills needed to become an effective manager of wellness and health promotion programs

-- Gain knowledge in providing wellness coaching as well as designing, implementing and evaluating effective health promotion strategies and programs, and managing programs in accordance with organizational policies and procedures
+- Become knowledgeable in providing wellness coaching as well as designing, implementing and evaluating effective health promotion strategies and programs, and managing programs in accordance with organizational policies and procedures

 - Focus on assessing health risk factors, and developing health and wellness plans, and strategies to promote individual and organizational well-being